 At the enterprise level, cultural barriers are broken down.
 It’s amazing to see this happen at, for example, a Fortune 1000 company with staff in Japan, India, South Africa … all over.
 And yet, we’re all working cohesively.

 It’s meaningful work with a global impact to create solutions that are functional, repeatable, and scalable.
 Just like my military service.

-This is why I work with Salesforce.
+This is why I work with Salesforce on our team of consultants.
 Because I’ve found many values of my time in the military wrapped up in the work I do with this system and everything that ties into it: Amazing people, complex processes, and common goals.

 I’m four years into a career I love, and the best of my life is right in front of me.

 Connect with Josephe on LinkedIn, and please join us in thanking all of our veterans for their sacrifice and service!